Alias (video game)

-Alias is a 3D third-person stealth/action video game developed by Acclaim Studios Cheltenham (being the last game developed by them before their closure) and published by Acclaim Entertainment for the PlayStation 2, Xbox and Microsoft Windows.
-It is based on the television series Alias.
+Alias is a 2004 stealth action video game developed by Acclaim Studios Cheltenham (being the last game developed by them before their closure) and published by Acclaim Entertainment.
+The game is based on the television series Alias, and is set between episodes 19 and 20 of season 2.
 The plot was written by Breen Frazier and the game features the voices of the cast principals.
 The score was composed by Michael Giacchino, and adapted by Chris Tilton.
-The game was released in 2004, and has a rating of T. The game is set between episodes 19 and 20 of season 2.
+It was released for PlayStation 2 and Xbox in April 2004, and for Windows in May/June.

 Plot

-When CIA agent, Sydney Bristow, is called in to work on her day off, she knows there must be something serious going down.
-The order came from the CIA's best mind: her father, Jack Bristow.
-A fellow operative, Agent Jacobs, has disappeared under suspicious circumstances.
+CIA agent Sydney Bristow is called in to work on her day off, as a fellow operative, Agent Jacobs, has disappeared under suspicious circumstances.
 His last communiqué to the CIA contained highly sensitive intelligence regarding Sydney's nemesis, Anna Espinosa, formerly a top agent for K-Directorate, now gone rogue.
-While Sydney's been having free time, Anna has been busy - hard at work taking over the "Followers of Rambaldi" cult, a cabal of zealots hell bent on bringing the visions of 15th century philosopher, physicist and prophet, Milo Rambaldi, to life.
-Now, Anna has been teaming up with Julian Sark, a slippery and cunning gun-for-hire, along with Sydney's ex-boss, Arvin Sloane, a highly intelligent but utterly corrupt crime lord, and a man Sydney thoroughly despises.
+Anna has taken over the "Followers of Rambaldi" cult, a cabal of zealots hell-bent on bringing the visions of 15th century philosopher, physicist and prophet, Milo Rambaldi, to life.
+Now, Anna has teamed up with Julian Sark, a slippery and cunning gun-for-hire, along with Sydney's ex-boss, Arvin Sloane, a highly intelligent but utterly corrupt crime lord, and a man Sydney thoroughly despises.

 Sydney is tasked with finding out what this trio of 'most wanted' fugitives is working on and discover exactly what "The Machine" is.
-She is ably assisted by her back-up team; Marcus Dixon, her field partner and loyal friend; Michael Vaughn, her CIA handler; and Marshall Flinkman, a socially inept technological whiz with a gadget for every occasion.
+She is assisted by her back-up team: Marcus Dixon, her field partner and loyal friend; Michael Vaughn, her CIA handler; and Marshall Flinkman, a socially inept technological whiz.